mehulagg/gitlab/doc/development/logging.md

 These logs suffer from a number of problems:

-1. They often lack timestamps or other contextual information (e.g. project ID, user)
+1. They often lack timestamps or other contextual information (for example, project ID or user)
 1. They may span multiple lines, which make them hard to find via Elasticsearch.
 1. They lack a common structure, which make them hard to parse by log forwarders, such as Logstash or Fluentd.
 This also makes them hard to